OCA/event/website_event_filter_city/README.rst

 To configure this module, you need to:

 1. Go to `your website events page </event>`__.
-2. Use the *Customize* menu to choose if you want to use the *Filter by City*, and which if so.
+2. Edit the event page with the web editor and in the *Customize* tab activate/deactivate *Filter by City*.

 Known issues / Roadmap
 ======================